EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

 * Immutable objects are safe to share and publish freely without the need to make defensive copies.
 * An object is immutable if:
     * Its state cannot be modified after construction;
     * All its fields are final; (It is technically possible to have an immutable object without all fields being final.
-String is such a classͲbut this relies on delicate reasoning about benign data races that requires a deep understanding of the Java Memory Model.)
+String is such a class but this relies on delicate reasoning about benign data races that requires a deep understanding of the Java Memory Model.)
     * It is properly constructed (the this reference does not escape during construction).

 * Final Fields